DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/25 v0.592**
+ * Muted player can no longer delete their account
  * UI - Afk button now will show more detailed reward list, incalculable chance will be shown as `(??%)`
  * BUFF - Occupation exclusive AFK task now allows top 2 gangs to use it, instead of the top 1 previously
  * BUFF - Increased the loot drops for `Collect Protection Fees`, but increases the required cost, now it requires `Gang Resource Crate`, this is to increase the chacne of other gang catching up since the top gangs will need to use up some of their resource if they want to collect protection fee